-There are several mental status tests which have been validated locally.
-These include the Elderly Cognitive Assessment

-Questionnaire (ECAQ), Abbreviated Mental Test (AMT) and the Chinese Mini Mental Status Examination (CMMSE); more recently, a single question screen on progressive forgetfulness, clock drawing test (CLOX) and Brief Informant Screening test.
+There are several mental status tests, some of which have been validated locally.
+These include the Elderly Cognitive Assessment Questionnaire (ECAQ), Abbreviated Mental Test (AMT), the Mini Mental State Examination the Chinese Mini Mental Status Examination (CMMSE), the Montreal Cognitive Assessment (MOCA), the AD8 questionnaire, clock drawing test (CLOX) and Brief Informant Screening test.